Former U.S. President Donald Trump acquitted in 2nd impeachment trial - North Island Gazette

 The Senate has acquitted Donald Trump of inciting the Jan.
 6 attack on the U.S. Capitol, bringing his trial to a close and giving the former president a historic second victory in the court of impeachment.

 Trump is the first president to be impeached twice, and he is also now twice acquitted as the majority of Republicans defended his actions.
-The Senate voted 57-43 that Trump is “not guilty” of incitement.
-Two-thirds of the Senate, or 67 votes, was needed for conviction.
+Trump was found “not guilty” of incitement – two-thirds of the Senate, or 67 votes, was needed for conviction – the final vote was 57-43.

 House Democrats argued that Trump caused the violent attack by repeating for months the false claims that the election was stolen from him, and then calling on his supporters to “fight like hell” just before they laid siege to the Capitol.
 Democrats argued that Trump had “obvious intent” as he egged on supporters they said were primed for violence.